rashmi2800/M2-EmbSys/Project/1_Requirements/README.md

 This is a utility application that uses the buzzer to determine distance and also warn the user if the water level is very high.

 ### When
-Human can't watch continuously this system alerts them through buzzer.
+Human can't watch continuously this system alerts them through LED.

 ### Where